backstage/backstage/docs/auth/index.md

 one of these will typically be used for sign-in, with the rest being used to provide access external resources.

+> NOTE: Identity management and the Sign-In page in Backstage is NOT a method for blocking
+> access for unauthorized users.
+The identity system only serves to provide a personalized
+> experience and access to a Backstage Identity Token, which can be passed to backend plugins.
-> Note: Backstage backend APIs are by default unauthenticated.
-Thus, if your Backstage instance is exposed to the Internet, anyone can access information in the Backstage.
-If you would like to learn more, read about how to [authenticate API requests"](https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/authenticate-api-requests.md).
+> This also means that your Backstage backend APIs are by default unauthenticated.
+> Thus, if your Backstage instance is exposed to the Internet, anyone can access
+> information in the Backstage.
+You can lear more [here](../overview/threat-model#integrator-responsibilities).

 ## Built-in Authentication Providers